Juvenile's body found outside elementary school in Texas

-The body of a juvenile boy was found outside an elementary school in Balch Springs early Tuesday morning.
+The body of a 16-year-old boy was found outside an elementary school in Balch Springs early Tuesday morning.

-According to Balch Springs Police, at about 7:40 a.m. a boy's body was found in a grassy area near some trees in front of Gray Elementary School along the 3500 block of Pioneer Road.
+According to Balch Springs Police, at about 7:40 a.m. an unresponsive boy was found in a grassy area near some trees in front of Gray Elementary School along the 3500 block of Pioneer Road.

-Concerned parents and passersby attempted CPR, but when first responders arrived they declared the boy deceased.
+Concerned parents and passersby attempted CPR, but when first responders arrived they declared the child deceased.

-The child's identity and age have not yet been confirmed and officials only described him as Black.
-Mesquite ISD said he was not a student at the school and that there were no safety concerns for the campus.
+The child was identified Wednesday by the Dallas County Medical Examiner's Office as Lamarya Marquez Dewaine Sanders.
+Mesquite ISD said Sanders was not a student at the elementary school and that there were no safety concerns for the campus.

 We're making it easier for you to find stories that matter with our new newsletter — The 4Front.
 Sign up here and get news that is important for you to your inbox.